akLeszek/akLeszek/README.md

 * fundaments of AI,
 * about design patterns and unit testing in Java.

+## 🎆 Future plans
+* Become familiar with Docker and Kubernetes.

 ### 💞️ I’m looking for intership or remote job.

 <!---